 Intermediaries are assumed to be (constrained) risk-neutral price takers, operating in a competitive environment.
-Each maximizes consumption over the next period by picking k{it} (investment in risky assets) and s{it} (investment in the storage technology), under its VaR constraint, while taking interest rates on deposits R_t^D and asset return
+Each maximizes consumption over the next period by picking k{it} (investment in risky assets) and s{it} (investment in the storage technology),

-19When intermediary j is inactive, then $c{jt} = \omega$ as the return of the storage technology is one.
+21When intermediary j is inactive, then $c{it} = \omega$ as the return of the storage technology is one.

-20Other papers in the literature have used related assumptions, for example exogenous death of intermediaries in Gertler and Kiyotaki (2015).
+22Other papers in the literature have used related assumptions, for example exogenous death of intermediaries in Gertler and Kiyotaki (2015).

-21In Appendix E, we consider a standard centralized market for intermediary borrowing.
-For a model of financial stability issues arising from banking networks see Aldasoro, Gatti and Faia (2017).
+23In Appendix E, we consider a standard centralized market for intermediary borrowing.
+For a model of financial stability with banking networks see Aldasoro, Gatti and Faia (2017).

-distributions $R{t+1}^K(\varepsilon)$ as given.
+under its VaR constraint, while taking interest rates on deposits R_t^D and asset return distributions $R{t+1}^K(\varepsilon)$ as given.
 The program of each intermediary i is given by: